UT Conference for Women in Leadership

 About the UT Conference for Women in Leadership

-In partnership with Linda Harig, UT Vice President of Human Resources, and with the special guidance of a system-wide senior leadership advisory committee, Employee & Organizational Development has designed the UT Conference for Women in Leadership to address professional development needs of UT’s female leaders in more advanced leadership roles, as well as those who may be emerging as leaders.
+In partnership with a system-wide senior leadership advisory committee, Employee & Organizational Development presents the UT Conference for Women in Leadership to address professional development needs of UT’s female leaders in more advanced leadership roles, as well as those who may be emerging as leaders.
 The conference provides sessions on topics relevant to women in leadership positions and invites speakers who have a wealth of experience in the topics presented.

 10 business-day cancellation policy